LimelightVision/LimelightDocs/docs/getting_started.rst

 To get started, we recommend reading four values from the "limelight" Network Table at at least 100hz.
 Our code samples will show you exactly how to do this.
 The offsets to your target (in degrees) are sent as "tx" and "ty".
 These can be used to turn your robot, turn a turret, etc. The target's area, sent as "ta", may be used a rough indicator of distance to your target.
 Area is a value between 0 and 100, where 0 means that your target's hull area is 0% of the total image area, and 100 means that your target's hull fills the entire image.
 The rotation or "skew" of your target is returned as "ts".
 If all values are equal to zero, no targets exist.

 In addition, you may control certain features by setting values in NetworkTables.
+See the complete NT API here: :doc:`networktables_api`

 Read the following from the "limelight" table